DOCGroup/ACE_TAO/TAO/tests/Transport_Idle_Scanner/README.md

 The scanner uses one timer per thread-lane cache, a referenced transport snapshot, and a nonblocking attempt to acquire each transport's output lock.
-It never holds the cache lock while acquiring a transport lock or closing a socket.
-Input callback admission and the final idle decision share a separate mutex; active callbacks are conservatively skipped.
-CSD/AMH deferred completion is not tracked and is unsupported.
-Configure Y above maximum synchronous call duration even though active input callbacks receive additional protection.
+It releases the cache lock before closing a socket.
+Cache acquisition and the final idle-age check take the cache lock before the activity timestamp lock.
+Incoming-state checks are not synchronized with receive processing, and active input callbacks do not receive additional protection.
+Configure Y above the maximum request duration, including blocking, queuing and scheduling delays.

+CSD (including Dynamic TP), AMH and other deferred dispatch configurations are allowed, but their deferred completion is not tracked.
+A transport can therefore be closed while work is queued or executing or an asynchronous reply is pending.
+Short operations with bounded delays may work when Y exceeds the full delay through completion; the scanner does not guarantee this.